syntaqx/weightloss-journal/README.md

 - The Fitbit Area Air weight sync feature is pretty awful, and only works maybe 40% of the time - I manually enter a lot of the weights.
 Would not recommend.
 - Soylent is delicious and has lots of good vitamins and shit too, but I still have trouble hitting my protein goals, especially on days that I want to drink.
   I eventually should do some meal prep for the week, but I haven't been able to trick myself into enjoying it yet.
 I like food diversity a **LOT**.
+- The Quest Oatmeal Chocolate Chip Bars taste awful
+- The think! bars are significantly better, but have much less protein in them.

 I've also been pretty bad with taking my supplements every day, but I do my best.